-Prerequisites: 5 072 (Computing strand) and 5.073 (Numerical analysis strand) or equivalent.
+Prerequisites: 5.072 (Computing strand) or 5.0721 and 5.073 (Numerical analysis strand) or equivalent.

-Partial differential equations; finite differences and finite elements.
+Partial differential equations: finite differences and finite elements.
 Mathematical formulation of physical problems in mechanical engineering and their solution.

 5.086G Digital Logic Fundamentals for Mechanical Engineers